Top 18 Corporate Giving & Philanthropy Statistics [2026]

 Additional Corporate Giving & Philanthropy Resources

 Hopefully, these corporate philanthropy statistics have put things in perspective for your organization!
-When you understand the importance and impact of corporate giving programs, your team will dig deeper into leveraging these channels so you can raise even more.
+When you understand the importance and impact of corporate giving programs, your team can dig deeper into how to leverage these channels to raise even more.

 If you’re looking for additional information about corporate philanthropy, check out these resources below:

-- Corporate Philanthropy: The Guide for Nonprofits Looking to Build Corporate Relationships & Dollars.
+- How to Unlock More Social Impact With Corporate Philanthropy.
 Looking to learn more about corporate philanthropy and how to build relationships with companies?
 Check out our comprehensive guide.